 The Company is a party to a variety of agreements pursuant to which it may be obligated to indemnify other parties to such agreements with respect to certain matters.
 Typically, these obligations arise in the context of contracts that the Company has entered into, under which the Company customarily agrees to hold the other party harmless against losses arising from a breach of representations and covenants or terms and conditions related to such matters as the sale and/or delivery of its products, title to assets sold, certain intellectual property claims, defective products, specified environmental matters, and certain income taxes.
-Further, the Company 's obligations under these agreements may be limited in terms of time, amount, or the scope of its responsibility and in some instances, the Company may have recourse against third-parties for certain payments made under these agreements.
+Further, the Company's obligations under these agreements may be limited in terms of time, amount, or the scope of its responsibility and in some instances, the Company may have recourse against third-parties for certain payments made under these agreements.
 It is not possible to predict the maximum potential amount of future payments under these agreements due to the conditional nature of the Company's obligations and the unique facts and circumstances involved in each particular agreement.
 Historically, the Company has had no material indemnification claims under these agreements.

-Note 11.
+Note 10.
 Related Party Transactions

-The Company entered into an agreement with MegaChips, whereby the Company appointed MegaChips as the exclusive sales representative of its products in Japan.
+The Company entered into an agreement with MegaChips, whereby the Company appointed MegaChips as a non-exclusive sales representative of its products in Japan.
 The Company sells products through MegaChips to distributors, resellers, or direct customers in Japan.
 The Company pays MegaChips a fixed percentage of the revenue as sales commission, which is recorded as commission expense and included in sales and marketing in the consolidated statements of operations and comprehensive loss.
-The Company has also entered into a service and secondment agreement with MegaChips LSI USA Corporation, a wholly owned subsidiary of MegaChips.
+In connection with our efforts to contract directly with distributors in Japan, on November 3, 2021, we entered into a termination agreement with MegaChips Corporation pursuant to which we agreed to mutually terminate the Distribution Agreement effective November 3, 2021.
+The Company has also entered into a service and secondment agreement with MegaChips LSI USA Corporation, a wholly owned subsidiary of MegaChips, that terminated on August 31, 2021.

-MegaChips is the largest stockholder of the Company and held approximately 31.8% and 43.7% of the Company's outstanding common stock as of March 31, 2021 and December 31, 2020, respectively.
+MegaChips is the largest stockholder of the Company and held approximately 31.2% and 43.7% of the Company's outstanding common stock as of September 30, 2021 and December 31, 2020, respectively.